 Between the towns of Weybridge and Byfleet in Surrey, England, you can still see the remains of the once-iconic Brooklands motor racing circuit.
-It opened in 1907 as the UK’s first purpose-built motor racing circuit - Aspendale Park in Australia in 1906 being the word’s first purpose-built motor racing circuit.
+It opened in 1907 as the UK’s first purpose-built motor racing circuit, the Milwaukee Mile in, West Allison was first purpose-built motor racing circuit in the World with it’s debut in 1903.
 Its 30-foot-high, banked-corner concrete design was unique at the time, predating the famous Indianapolis Speedway.
 But its days as a racetrack were to be short-lived.

 Brooklands closed to racing during World War I and was requisitioned by the War Office.
 The center of the track was repurposed as Britain’s first aerodrome, opened in 1909, and a flying training center now under military control.
 Brooklands soon became a major location for the construction, testing, and supply of military airplanes.